 Want to store leftovers of this galette?
 Place it in a storage container and refrigerate for up to 4 days.
 If you’re making it the day before, leave it out on the counter for an hour or so before serving to let it come to room temperature.

-Vegetarian.
+This peach galette recipe is vegetarian.
 For vegan, use vegan butter.

 Print